tacitphoenix/tic-tac-toe/README.md

 a little bit of time to setup but as I progress it enabled me to make some sweeping refactors.
 I have documented my progress as the zip file is a local git repo and stopped at the recommended 2 hour mark.

+Proceeded with additional development after the 2 hour mark in the spirit of completeness